prateekpkulkarni/prateekpkulkarni.github.io/README.md

 - Control Systems

 However, often I find myself thinking in analogies and my attention span lasts so long that it is apt to say my _hop count_ tends to infinity!
 XD
 Usually my research directions span two or multiple of these areas.
 I believe interdisciplinary research not only reveals several aspects that couldn't be anticipated but also give us new sound foundational understanding of the fields themselves.
-After all, that's how nature works, right?

 ## Current Positions